 Customer conflict arises frequently, especially in dynamic, fast-paced environments.
 Working with an angry customer comes with the territory of doing business, but it can lead to increased stress for workers and diminished brand loyalty for customers.
 There is good news – you can turn conflict around.
-In fact, sometimes a corrective experience for an upset customer can lead to them to becoming one of your more loyal patrons.
+In fact, sometimes a corrective experience for an upset customer can lead to them becoming one of your more loyal patrons.
 This is a fragile endeavor, though, so taking the right steps in customer service conflict resolution is of the utmost importance.
-Below is a brief step-by-step guide to understanding and implement conflict resolution for customer service agents.
+Below is a brief step-by-step guide to understanding and implementing conflict resolution for customer service agents.

 Customer Service Conflict Resolution Guide

 Whether you’re the manager tasked with keeping the peace or one of the many customer service agents who face conflict on a regular basis, following these steps can lead to quicker and longer-lasting customer service conflict resolution.